For processing data within the context of our online system and making contact via contact forms and email newsletters

 The data protection officer at Microsoft Ireland Operations Limited can be reached at the following address:

-We process your personal data for simple and common collaboration when using the Office365 range of products from Microsoft.
+We process your personal data for easy and mutual collaboration when using the Office365 range of products from Microsoft.

 Prior registration is required before the Office365 product range can be made available to you.
 At least the following data is required for this form of processing: